czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

     - Without a plane equation:

-      - 3 non-colinear points uniquely identifies a plane
+      - 3 non-collinear points uniquely identifies a plane
       - Cross the 3 points to find the normal
       - Use the normal to find the plane equation